duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 There are several built-in Spice templates (both item and detail) which can be used for any Spice.
 For more information see the following pages:

-- [Template Groups](#template-groups)  Defines the main type of view for the instant answer
+- [Template Groups](#template-groups)  Defines the main type of view for the Instant Answer
 - [Built-In Spice Templates](#builtin-spice-templates)  Different views and options for each template
 - [Tile Variants](#tile-variants)  Used to modify width of the tiles